PKing70/beaker-guide/docs/first/second.md

 ```
 This Docker CLI command instructed Docker to build an image based on the files at the current directory, using the Dockerfile that you cloned to this location, and you tagged it `mynist`.

 In later examples, we'll show you how to set up your own Dockerfile for building images.
-For now, simply use the provided Dockerfile that you cloned from Github.
+For now, simply use the provided Dockerfile that you downloaded from Github.
 If you want, you can view the Dockerfile's txt contents to see its base image, ENV instructions, and so on.
-For now, however, don't make any changes.
+For now, don't make any changes to it.

 ## Create a Beaker blueprint